Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

        >**Hint**: You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.

-   - In GitHub repository, navigate to `iac/createResourceGroup.bicep` path and update the resource group name as below mentioned below.
+   - In GitHub repository, navigate to `iac/createResourceGroup.bicep` path and update the resource group name as mentioned below.
       - Replace `<deployment-id>` with **<inject key="DeploymentID" enableCopy="false" />**.
    -
    - Deploy the workflow named **deploy-infrastructure.yml** in `.github/workflow` directory` .